-Ever since my first mention of FM multiplex stereo broadcast last June (AUDIO, ETC) I've been up to my neck and ears in the subject, in dozens of discussions, demonstrations, in arguments both warm and cold-indeed, in the audio bull-session departmet broadcast stereo took over from stereo disc a good many months ago and as I now write the whole thing is fairly crackling with enthusiasm and controversy. eracking with enthusiasm and controversy.
+Ever since my first mention of FM multiplex stereo broadcast last June (AUDIO, ETC) I've been up to my neck and ears in the subject, in dozens of discussions, demonstrations, in arguments both warm and cold-indeed, in the audio bull-session department broadcast stereo took over from stereo disc a good many months ago and as I now write the whole thing is fairly crackling with enthusiasm and controversy. cracking with enthusiasm and controversy.
 Big stakes appear to be involved, too.
-This article started out to discuss FM stereo, but spang in the middle it was rudely interrupted by a sudden new widening of the field, still another proposed stereo broadcast system, as put forth in demonstration by RCA.
-This is all-AM stereo, two stereo signals on one AM carrier, using the two sidebands for the dual rier, using the two sidebands for the dual modulation, as suggested by the editor of this magazine as long ago as 1951.
+This article started out to discuss FM stereo, but spang in the middle it was rudely interrupted by a sudden new widen-ing of the field, still another proposed stereo broadcast system, as put forth in demonstration by RCA.
+This is all-AM stereo, two stereo signals on one AM car-rier, using the two sidebands for the dual needs, we have the solution of the dual modulation, as suggested by the editor of this magazine as long ago as 1951.
 Right now, then, we have the following concrete possibilities for stereo broadcast, each system already worked out, tested, publicized, even broadcast experimentally.

-- A. Two-station stereo, mainly AM-FM.
-(Also, occasionally, FM-FM or AM-AM.) - B. FM Multiplex stereo via the Halstead system; one FM carrier. - C. FM Multiplex stereo via the Crosby system; one FM carrier. - D. AM sideband stereo via the RCA system; one AM carrier.
+A. Two-station stereo, mainly AM-FM.
+(Also, occasionally, FM-FM or AM-AM.)

+B. FM Multiplex stereo via the Halstead system; one FM carrier.

+C. FM Multiplex stereo via the Crosby system; one FM carrier.

+D. AM sideband stereo via the RCA system; one AM carrier.